Storyline - 24: Greener Grass (Madison Avenue Reaches out to Pastures New)

 Jasper Jermayne, the new boy from Yale would see how a big account was landed and processed through stages, like the whale Moby Dick.
 He was a bit green still, but he'd soon pick it up.
 He was a sharp dresser with a goatee beard and a Masters in the classics that would pull the artistic types - male or female.

 Paul held the door open as they all trooped out of the office, security saluted as they stood silently watching, lusting after Mandy.
 She'd have felt honoured.
 After all she was in her late forties and dressed to impress with stilettos and thigh-high minis that almost bared her backside when she descended the stone steps to street level...
 And that was before she bent down or sat demurely on a bar stool!
 What was it the mail boy aid behind his hand, "mutton dressed as lamb"?
-Phil leered behind her and gave a meek smile when she turned to look back at the kerbside whilst the light told them "Don't Walk".
+Phil leered behind her and gave a meek smile when she turned to look back whilst the light told them "Don't Walk".

 Where Mad Men Make Money

 Paul ushered them across the Avenue like a shepherd with his flock.
 It was how he saw himself in the public eye, 'the genial uncle' figure.